Kleis' Kunsthandel

 Kleis' Kunsthandel was a commercial art gallery, frame shop and gilder's business in Copenhagen, Denmark.
-It developed into one of the leading art dealers in the city under the management of Vakdemar Kleis, its owner from 1878 until 1918.
+It developed into one of the leading art dealers in the city under the management of Valdemar Kleis, its owner from 1878 until 1918.
 It was based at Vesterbrogade 58 from 1878 until 1972.
 It hosted the first Den Frie Udstilling (Free Exhibition) in 1891.
 Another branch was located at Østergade 4.
 It closed in 1988.

 History

 Origins

 The company was founded in 1831 when Jeppe Jensen Kleis (1804-1882) established a glazier's business and frame shop in Vesterbro.